apache/tvm/docs/dev/relay_add_pass.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 With the AST traversers written, the pass can be registered to become a TVM
-API endpoint (more detail can be found in :doc:`runtime.md`).
-In order to
-register the pass, we need the following code snippet:
+API endpoint with the following code snippet:

 .. code:: c